Jit- announcement icon

 Comparison between OWASP Top 10 lists for 2017 and 2021

-OWASP's Top 10 Vulnerabilities
+Breaking down the OWASP Top 10 Vulnerabilities

 As the world of web application security continues to evolve, the OWASP Top 10 threats provides a robust framework for developers and security professionals to identify and mitigate the most common attacks.